frctl/fractal/README.md

 Fractal is developed and maintained by [Mark Perkins](http://github.com/allmarkedup) and the dev team at [Clearleft](http://clearleft.com).

-Many thanks to [Paul Lloyd](https://twitter.com/paulrobertlloyd) for his input and his design work on the [default web UI theme](https://github.com/frctl/mandelbrot).
+Additional thanks to [Paul Lloyd](https://twitter.com/paulrobertlloyd) for his tireless work sniffing out bugs and his design input on the [default web UI theme](https://github.com/frctl/mandelbrot).